 What actually created energy during the company-building years?
 Not what produced results or earned praise, but what felt genuinely satisfying day to day.

-What's the pull toward the next thing—genuine interest or avoidance of something uncomfortable?
+What's the pull toward the next thing — genuine interest or avoidance of something uncomfortable?

 How much self-worth is tied to professional achievement?
 If the answer is "most of it," that's worth examining before major decisions.

 What would feel like regret in five years?
-Sometimes the fear of regret points more clearly toward the right path than analysis.
+Sometimes the fear of regret points toward the right path more clearly than analysis.

 How does the ideal three-years-from-now feel?
 Not what's been accomplished, but what emotional state is inhabited.

-Just not as quickly as anyone wants.
+Clarity does come.
+Just not as fast as anyone wants.